conorwalker/conorwalker.github.io_backup/_pages/about.md

 ---

 Welcome!
-I am an incoming postdoc in the <a href="https://g2lab.org/">G<sup>2</sup> Lab</a> at the <a href="https://www.nygenome.org/">New York Genome Center</a> and <a href="https://www.columbia.edu/">Columbia University</a>.
+I am a postdoc in the <a href="https://g2lab.org/">G<sup>2</sup> Lab</a> at the <a href="https://www.nygenome.org/">New York Genome Center</a> and <a href="https://www.columbia.edu/">Columbia University</a>.
 I will be working on developing privacy-preserving methods for analysing single-cell RNA sequencing data.

 I recently finished my PhD in the <a href="https://www.ebi.ac.uk/research/goldman">Goldman Group</a> at the <a href="https://www.ebi.ac.uk/">European Bioinformatics Institute</a> and the <a href="https://www.cam.ac.uk/">University of Cambridge</a>.
 The main focus of my PhD was to statistically model small-scale rearrangements in human genomes.
 I also developed deep learning-based tests for detecting interspecific positive selection that are robust to alignment error, as well as working on several projects involving sequence and molecular evolutionary analyses of SARS-CoV-2 genomes.